 Home Filtering & Parental Controls

 Internet access for student devices is filtered while at school.
-For Oak and Sherwood students, Internet access is also filtered using Apple's built-in "Limit Adult Content" filters.
-For High School students, Internet access at home is not filtered, due to the wide range of family values relating to what parents and caregivers wish to allow their children to access while at home.
+Students in kindergarten through Grade 4 have access to the Safari web browser with access only to pre-approved educational websites at all times, regardless of what network students are on.
+For grade 5-9 students, Internet access is also filtered using Apple's built-in "Limit Adult Content" filters.
+For students in grade 10 and above, Internet access at home is not filtered, due to the wide range of family values relating to what parents and caregivers wish to allow their children to access while at home.
 This page is intended to provide some basic information for parents who wish to implement parental controls and filtering on their child's device while at home.

 Please note: Shrewsbury Public Schools does not evaluate, endorse, or support the products listed or linked on this page.
 This information is being presented as a convenience for parents in their efforts to filter their home networks.